 A former insurance law student of mine asked this week whether Pittsburgh Steelers quarterback Ben Roethlisberger’s failure to wear a helmet in his motorcycle accident earlier this month would be contributory negligence under Maryland law.
 Good question!
 Under the current state of the law, the answer is a qualified no.

 The Maryland Court of Appeals addressed this issue 36 years ago in Rodgers v.
 Frush, 257 Md.
 233 (1970).
 This case involved a motorcycle collision case in PG County where the Defendant sought to introduce evidence at trial from a medical doctor who would testify that the Plaintiff’s failure to wear a helmet exacerbated his injuries from the motorcycle accident.
-The Plaintiff argued that this evidence was not relevant to contributory negligence because it did not involve the issue of the Plaintiff’s or Defendant’s standard of care.
-The court agreed and our high court affirmed.
+The Plaintiff argued that this evidence was not relevant to contributory negligence because it did not involve the Plaintiff’s or Defendant’s standard of care.
+The court agreed, and our high court affirmed.
 The court noted that while Maryland had passed a helmet law three years after the accident, this did not establish a standard of care.

-The Court of Appeals in Rodgers considered this issue as well.
-The court determined that the doctrine of avoidable consequences applied only to conduct that occurred after the tort (again, analogous to mitigation of damages).
+The Court of Appeals in Rodgers considered this issue.
+The court determined that the doctrine of avoidable consequences applied only to conduct that occurred after the tort (again, analogous to the mitigation of damages).
 The court also cited a North Carolina case with approval that articulated that it also would not apply the doctrine of avoidable consequences because it would (1) not ask jurors to parse damages because this would invite verdicts on prejudice and sympathy contrary to the law, (2) create ‘unnecessary conflicts in result,’ and (3) degrade the law by reducing it to a game of chance.
 (I frankly do not understand how the latter two factors apply to the doctrine of avoidable consequences.)

 Here is how a few other jurisdictions have addressed this issue:

 Maine: The 1st Circuit Court of Appeals interpreting Maine law in Rodgers v.
-American Honda Motor Co., 46 F.3d 1 (1995) denied a motoin to exclude evidence that the Plaintiff was not wearing a helmet when his ATV flipped over, causing the Plaintiff catastrophic brain injuries.
-The 1st Circuit considered the legislative history of Maine’s comparative negligence statute and found the purpose of the statute was to consider not just the question of liability but also consideration of responsibility for the damages sustained.
-Because the statute called for a modified comparative negligence standard that required that Plaintiff must be less than 50% responsible for his or her injuries and all of the evidence showed the Plaintiff would not have suffered such a serious injury if he wore a helmet, the 1st Circuit found that trial court properly admitted the evidence.
+American Honda Motor Co., 46 F.3d 1 (1995) denied a motion to exclude evidence that the Plaintiff was not wearing a helmet when his ATV flipped over, causing the Plaintiff catastrophic brain injuries.
+The 1st Circuit considered the legislative history of Maine’s comparative negligence statute and found the purpose of the statute was to consider not just the question of liability but also the consideration of responsibility for the damages sustained.
+Because the statute called for a changed comparative negligence standard that required that Plaintiff must be less than 50% responsible for his or her injuries and all of the evidence showed the Plaintiff would not have suffered such a serious injury if he wore a helmet, the 1st Circuit found that trial court properly admitted the evidence.